sportsdatasolutions/python_project_template/getting_started_deepnote.md

 #### ```Dependencies```

-> Instructions for installing project dependencies, see this projects [Readme](./Readme.md) for a good template.
+> Instructions for installing project dependencies , see this projects [Readme](./Readme.md) for a good template.

 #### ```Running```